SAP-samples/teched2025-AI163/exercises/ex3/ex3.1/ex3.1.3/ex3.1.3a-create-create-shipment-skill-2.md

 ## Ex.
-3.1.3a - Mapping Input variables of the Action project with Joule Skill Inputs
+3.1.3a - Mapping Input & Output variables of the Action project with Joule Skill Inputs
 <br>

 ### 1. Mapping Skill Inputs